koiwa-madoka/Chrome-extension-Sleepy-eyes-/README.md

 # Chrome-extension-Sleepy-eyes-
-This is a Chrome extension that makes your browser display "Sleepy eyes" when you look at Twitter for a long time.
+This is a Chrome extension that makes your browser display "Sleepy eyes" when watching Twitter for a long time.